martin0004/bike_sharing_patterns/README.md

 ### Missing Values

-The dataset contains no missing values.
+The dataset contained no missing values.

 # Data Cleaning